ClickCease

 Can My Timeshare Company Take Action Against Me?

-When the owner of a timeshare interest decides that they no longer want to keep up with their oft-costly and cumbersome obligation and decides to attempt to exit or cancel their contract, can the resort developer or any of its associated organizations take action against that owner?
+When a timeshare owner decides they no longer want to deal with their costly and complicated timeshare and tries to get out of their contract, the question arises: Can the resort developer or any related organizations take action against that owner?

 One of the most prevalent tactics used by resorts is to pursue the consumer for any debts that may be incurred when the consumer stops making their payments, which can occur for any number of reasons.